rust-lang/cargo/src/doc/src/reference/workspaces.md

 The key points of workspaces are:

+* Common commands can run across all workspace members, like `cargo check --workspace`.
 * All packages share a common `Cargo.lock` file which resides in the *workspace root*.
 * All packages share a common [output directory], which defaults to a